 Section 1.
-The Board of Aldermen approves the changes to Exhibit A of the Agreement; addition of text to Section IV BOUNDARIES, subsection B. Adherence to Boundaries and to Section III, DEFINITIONS; and the addition of Appendix F.
+The Board of Aldermen approves the addition of "Appendix F " reflecting service area boundary changes associated with the Town of Hillsborough and associated changes to Exhibit A of the Agreement; addition of text to Section IV BOUNDARIES, subsection B. Adherence to Boundaries and to Section III, DEFINITIONS.